rlivings39/react-fastapi-mongodb-practice/README.md

-# To do app with React
+# To do app with React, FastAPI, and MongoDB

-This is a little to do list React app written in TypeScript.
+This is a little to do list app so I can practice React/TypeScript, FastAPI, and MongoDB.
+It started with a [project idea](https://cambridge-dev.com/program/317) from a [web dev meetup](https://www.meetup.com/boston-web-dev-class/) at the Cambridge, MA public library.

 ## How to develop/set up